We have a primary research area of collaborating in the development of new neural interfaces and studying the underlying neural tissue.

 The historical successes of cochlear implants and recent advances with retinal implants demonstrate the potential for neural engineering approaches to overcome neurological disorders or dysfunctions.
 Functional electrical stimulation (FES) is one such approach, in which direct activation of nerves or muscles can generate limb movement or provide control over other bodily functions like bladder continence and micturition.
 A similar approach is called neuromodulation, in which electrical stimulation is applied to the nervous system to modulate activity and/or activate reflex pathways.
-Many FES and neuromodulation projects are driving towards the primary objective of regaining function without focusing on secondary goals like movement efficiency.
-Ultimately, to regain natural control with FES, integration of sensory feedback will be essential.
-We are investigating the use of recordings from sensory nerves as feedback to improve upon FES approaches to restore function.
+Many FES and neuromodulation projects are driving towards the primary objective of regaining function without focusing on secondary goals like efficiency.
+Ultimately, to regain natural control with electrical stimulation, integration of sensory feedback will be essential.
+We are investigating the use of recordings from sensory nerves as feedback to improve upon neuromodulation approaches to restore function.
 We are studying the use of different decoding algorithms to turn these sensory nerve recordings into robust estimates of organ state and applying closed-loop stimulation based on the estimates.
 We are also examining methods for observing and detecting events during awake, behaving movements by experimental subjects.

 It is critical to understand underlying anatomical structures when developing new electrode interfaces.
 Dorsal root ganglia (DRG) are a neural interface location for which the cellular distribution needs further study.
-We are analyzing histological samples towards building a model of DRG for different species, including humans.
+We have analyzed histological samples towards building a model of DRG for different species, including humans.
 We are also examining the fascicular anatomy of other neural targets to inform the development of improved interfaces.